Risk Based Inspection Programs

 - an independent review of the inspection techniques program that the company directors can use as a basis for their risk mitigation strategies and governance.

-For clients that want to maintain plant condition, efficiency and integrity, the HRL RBI and asset optimisation strategy is a market leader that can ensure a shrinking inspection budget is maximised by applying our expertise in materials, mechanical, combustion and process engineering that focuses on where the real issues are.
+For clients that want to maintain plant condition, efficiency and integrity, the HRL RBI and asset optimisation strategy is a market leader that can ensure a shrinking inspection budget is maximised by applying our expertise in materials, mechanical, combustion and process engineering, using an approach that focuses on where the real issues are.

 Benefits of a RBI program may include: